Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 ### Cost Per Click (CPC), Cost Per Lead (CPL), and Customer Acquisition Cost (CAC) Analysis

-- **Top Performer:** the influencer campaign, youtube_blogger, ranks first with the highest gross profit of 11,253,496.49 with ROMI (277.32%) at relatively low CPC ($9.02), CPL ($408.61), CAC ($2,120.13), indicating efficient spending per click, lead generation, and customer acquisition.
+- **Top Performer:** the influencer campaign, youtube_blogger, ranks first with the highest gross profit of **11,253,496.49 and a ROMI of 277.32%**.
+It also achieved relatively **low CPC ($9.02), CPL ($408.61), CAC ($2,120.13)**, indicating efficient spending per click, lead generation, and customer acquisition.
 The positive metrics signify the success and effectiveness of the campaign.
 Therefore, marketing team should allocate more fund in similar project with influencer.

-- **Strong Performers:** Both the social campaign, instagram_tier1 and instagram_blogger also show strong performance with positive gross profit at $1,978,846.75 and %1,561,086.43 respectively.
+- **Strong Performers:** Both the social campaign, instagram_tier1 and instagram_blogger, demonstrate strong performance, with positive gross profit at **$1,978,846.75 and $1,561,086.43**, respectively.
 Morever, both campaign generate relatively low CPC, CPL, and CAC.
-However, instagram_tier1 yield better ROMI (77.14%) than instagram_blogger ROMI (36.75%).
-This can be due to the higher CPC ($14.16), CPL ($606.07), and CAC ($3,861.24) from instagram_blogger campaign.
-Both campaign provide a great insight.
-However, both campaign's metric still suggest good performance and shows that Instagram might be a platform to prioritize in compared to Facebook.
+However, instagram_tier1 yield better **ROMI (77.14%)** compared to instagram_blogger **ROMI (36.75%)**.
+This difference could be attributed to the higher **CPC ($14.16), CPL ($606.07), and CAC ($3,861.24)** of instagram_blogger campaign.
+Both campaign provide a great insight. and their metrics good performance overall.
+Additionally, the results indicate that Instagram might be a platform to prioritize over Facebook

-- **Underperformers:** facebook_lal, facebook_tier2, and facebook_tier1 all show negative gross profit ranging from -$168K to -$2,3M with relatively high CPC, CPL, and CAC.
-Especially with facebook_lal with the highest CPC ($22.01), CPL ($1,38.94), and CAC ($8,986.19) generate the most significant gross profit loss with -$2,341,706.24.
-The listed metrics signify major issues of the campaign.
-Therefore, marketing team should investigate the listed campaign and review the marketing strategy utilize in the campaign while minimizing budget or pausing the campaign launch in Facebook.
+- **Underperformers:** Facebook_LAL, facebook_Tier2, and facebook_Tier1 all show negative gross profits, ranging from **-$168K to -$2.3M**, with relatively high CPC, CPL, and CAC.
+Notably, facebook_LAL recorded the **highest CPC ($22.01), CPL ($1,138.94), and CAC ($8,986.19)**, resulting in the most significant **gross profit loss of -$2,341,706.24**.
+These metrics indicate major issues with the campaign.
+Therefore, the marketing team should investigate the listed campaigns and review the strategies used while minimizing budgets or pausing future campaign launches on Facebook.

 ![image](https://github.com/user-attachments/assets/be1dd594-169c-4208-94c4-8a58447122a7)
 ![image](https://github.com/user-attachments/assets/909886ff-c6aa-4f82-b823-7e3967299f4c)

 ## Recommendation
 **Allocate and Relocate Budget**:
-- Increase the budget allocated for campaign with highest ROMI and gross profit.
-Use the data below as a references of campaign with highest ROMI and gross profit.
+- **Increase Budget:** Allocate more budget to campaigns with the highest ROMI and gross profit.
+Refer to the data below for insights on campaigns that achieved the highest ROMI and gross profit.
-- Pause or minimize budget for underperforming campaign such as facebook_lal with the highest losses (ROMI -88.64%).
-Reduced budgets for Facebook Tier 1 and Tier 2 Campaigns.
+- **Pause or Minimize Budget:** Suspend or significantly reduce budgets for underperforming campaigns, such as facebook_LAL, which reported the highest losses (ROMI: -88.64%).
+Similarly, reduce budgets for facebook_Tier1 and facebook_Tier2 campaigns.
-- Shift resources from underperforming Facebook campaigns to high-performing YouTube and Instagram campaigns.
+- **Reallocate Resources:** Shift resources from underperforming Facebook campaigns to high-performing YouTube and Instagram campaigns.
-- Use the two data below to view the marketing spent, revenue generated, gross profit, and ROMI of each campaign.
+- **Utilize Campaign Data:** Use the two datasets below to analyze marketing spend, revenue generated, gross profit, and ROMI for each campaign to guide budget decisions effectively.

 ![image](https://github.com/user-attachments/assets/29cf7a91-37ac-413b-a971-22f9ee750a9f) ![image](https://github.com/user-attachments/assets/c409d5a1-0b4f-467b-bafd-accc61fa7193)

 **Cost Efficiency Improvement**:
-- Lower Cost Per Click (CPC) and Cost Per Lead (CPL): Focus on platforms and campaigns with the most efficient CPC and CPL (e.g., YouTube and Instagram).
+- **Lower Cost Per Click (CPC) and Cost Per Lead (CPL):** Focus on platforms and campaigns with the most efficient CPC and CPL (e.g., YouTube and Instagram).
 For Facebook campaigns with high CPC ($22.01) and CPL ($1,138.94), revise targeting to exclude less engaged audiences.
-- Optimize Customer Acquisition Cost (CAC): Shift focus to campaigns with the lowest CAC (e.g., YouTube Blogger with $2,120.13).
+- **Optimize Customer Acquisition Cost (CAC):** Shift focus to campaigns with the lowest CAC (e.g., YouTube Blogger with $2,120.13).
 Bundle offers to increase order values and offset higher CAC on other platforms.

 **Channel Campaign Strategy**:
-- **Influencer Campaign:** Expand partnerships by collaborating with additional influencers in niches similar to those in the YouTube Blogger campaign.
+- **Influencer Campaign:** Allocate more budget to influencer campaigns while reducing investment in less successful channels.
+Moreover, expand partnerships by collaborating with additional influencers in niches similar to those in the YouTube Blogger campaign.
 Monitors influencer campaign engagement rates such as total clicks, leads, and orders to ensure high-quality partnerships.
-- **Instagram Campaign:** Leverage Instagram Stories and Reels by using video ads and interactive content to maximize engagement.
-Encourage user-generated content by creating challenges or hashtag campaigns.
-Collaborate with users to create fun and engaging content that can drive traffic to our sites.
-Focus on targeting Tier1 city as Instagram Tier 1 a great ROMI (77.14%).
+- **Instagram Campaign:** Leverage Instagram Stories and Reels by utilizing video ads and interactive content to maximize engagement.
+Encourage user-generated content by launching challenges or hashtag campaigns.
+Collaborate with influencers and users to create fun, engaging content that drives traffic to our sites.
+Focus on targeting Tier 1 cities, as the Instagram_Tier1 campaign demonstrated a strong ROMI of 77.14%.
-- **Facebook Campaign**: Review underperforming campaign such as facebook_lal, facebook_tier2, and facebook_tier1 and compare it to a more successful campaign from the same platform such as facebook_retargeting (ROMI 101.50%).
-Evaluate if the underperforming campaign targeting criteria (e.g., location, interests, demographics) align with the intended audience.
-Investigate if the underlying issues for underperforming campaign is due to having a different targeting criteria as the facebook_retargeting campaign.
+- **Facebook Campaign**: Analyze underperforming campaigns such as facebook_LAL, facebook_Tier2, and facebook_Tier1, and compare them to a more successful campaign from the same platform, such as facebook_Retargeting (ROMI: 101.50%).
+Evaluate whether the targeting criteria of the underperforming campaigns (e.g., location, interests, demographics) align with the intended audience.
+Investigate whether the underlying issues of these campaigns stem from differing targeting criteria compared to the facebook_Retargeting campaign.

 **Geolocation Strategy**
 - **Tier 1 Cities Prioritize Marketing Efforts:** Allocate more budget to Tier 1 while decreasing Tier 2 budget.
 Increase ad spend in Tier 1 cities, which have shown high revenue ($6.94M) and positive ROMI (35.29%).
 Tailor targeted ads to reflect local cultural trends and preferences within the city.